micwa/CardsSuite/README.md

 #### War

 This is the classic game of war.
 The deck is split in two so that you receive half the deck and the opponent the other half.
-Each turn, the top card of each of the two piles is flipped over and compared.
-The player who has the higher card wins that turn, and gets to keep the opponent's card.
+Every turn, the top card on each player's pile is flipped over and compared.
+The player who has the higher card wins that turn and keeps the opponent's card, and then puts both cards at the bottom of his pile.
 This repeats until one player runs out of cards.
 That player loses, and the player who possesses the whole deck wins.

 Controls: